TopeGramms/LazorKits/README.md

 This means the paymaster is either offline or not configured for CORS.
 Either:
 1. Wait for the service to come back online (if using the demo paymaster)
-2. Deploy your own paymaster with proper CORS headers
+2. Deploy your own paymaster with proper CORS headers (use the included `/paymaster` code)
 3. Check if the paymaster is running: `curl https://lazorkit-paymaster.onrender.com/`

 ### Using in Next.js